ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-RBASHScripting.md

 > ## Coding Challenge - Iterative Statements Part 2
 >
-> Write R and BASH code for the following WHILE loop output:
+> Write BASH code for the following WHILE loop output:
 >
 > **Pseudocode**
 > 1. Assign x the value of 1